zsparal/api-documentation/source/guides/mollie-components/handling-errors.rst

 Payments with 3-D Secure authentication
 ---------------------------------------

-If 3-D Secure authentication is necessary for the payment, your customer will first have to authenticate him / herself with his / her card issuer.
+If 3-D Secure authentication is necessary for the payment, the shopper will first have to authenticate him / herself with his / her card issuer.
 Any errors that occur will be available to you in the response of the :doc:`/reference/v2/payments-api/get-payment` which you should call from your webhook.